samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 version was written in bash), so he takes all the credit for the portability.

 # Changes since publication
+## 2025-01-19
+* Mention that wcurl will not be added to Debian 12/bookworm, it will be present in Debian 13/trixie.
 ## 2024-12-14
 * Update list of wcurl features.
 * Point out to wcurl homepage and mention that it's now part of curl.